-Dr. Erika C. Bullock is Assistant Professor of mathematics education and curriculum studies at the University of Wisconsin-Madison.
-After teaching mathematics at the high school and two-year college levels in the Atlanta area, she earned the Doctor of Philosophy in Teaching and Learning with a concentration in Mathematics Education from Georgia State University in 2013.
+Dr. Erika C. Bullock is Assistant Professor in the School of Education at the University of Wisconsin-Madison.
+After earning the B.S. in computer science from Spelman College, she taught mathematics at the high school and two-year college levels in the Atlanta area.
+She then earned M.Ed. and Ph.D. in Teaching and Learning with a concentration in Mathematics Education from Georgia State University.
 She also holds graduate certificates in geographic information systems, qualitative research, women’s studies.

-Dr. Bullock is a 2017 National Academy of Education/ Spencer Foundation Postdoctoral Fellows.
+Dr. Bullock is a 2017 National Academy of Education/ Spencer Foundation Postdoctoral Fellow and a 2019-20 Nellie McKay Postdoctoral Fellow.
 She won the 2017 Taylor & Francis Best Paper Award for her paper “Only STEM Can Save Us?
 Examining Race, Place, and STEM Education as Property” published in Educational Studies.
-She has also published work in Educational Studies in Mathematics, The Mathematics Enthusiast, The Journal of Mathematics Education as Teachers College, The Journal of Education, and Teachers College Record.
+In 2021, she also won the Early Career Publication Award from the American Educational Research Association Special Interest Group for Research in Mathematics Education for her article “Intersectional Analysis in Critical Mathematics Education Research: A Response to Figure Hiding” published in Review of Research in Education.
+She has also published work in Educational Studies in Mathematics, The Mathematics Enthusiast, Multicultural Perspectives, The Journal of Education, The Journal of Mathematics Education as Teachers College, Teachers College Record, and Theory into Practice.